zhcxk1998/School-Partners/README.md

 **This project adopts the Taro technology framework, which can compile React code into WeChat small program, android APP, IOS program, H5 page and so on**

+> At present, due to the heavy academic task, there is no perfect access to the database only exercises, courses, forums, chat rooms.
+There are still many functions are not perfect, and we will continue to improve them after the holiday.

 ## Introduce
 Contemporary college students lack enthusiasm in class and efficiency in learning.
 As a college student, I have deep experience.
 So specially developed such a learning WeChat small program to help students to learn, consolidate knowledge, at the same time to increase the PK module to strengthen students' learning enthusiasm. :sparkles:This is a WeChat small program that provides students with online learning courses, question bank exercises, exam questions, do questions PK, class check-in, data search, score analysis and other functions:pig: